Five ways to make eating easier for older people

 If preparing three full meals a day feels daunting or difficult, consider making easy-to-eat snacks a bigger feature of your day.
 Nutrient-rich snacks, such as a handful of nuts or some yoghurt and fruit, can help to keep your energy levels consistent, make sure you’re getting the right stuff in your diet and help those that prefer snacks over big meals to eat well.

 Is preparing meals something you need help with?
 Brendoncare have a range of Cooking for One videos on our website created by volunteer David Higgins and supported by Sodexo Stop Hunger Foundation, where he shares simple recipes using basic ingredients, like the yummy pesto pasta above!

 4. Eat with others

 Depression affects around 22% of men and 28% of women aged 65 years and over.
 Depression and loneliness is often associated with loss of appetite.

-Mealtime may be more enjoyable if it’s viewed more as an interesting social activity rather than a chore, so try to eat with others who live nearby or who are part of a community club if loved ones aren’t around.
+Mealtimes may be more enjoyable if they are viewed more as an interesting social activity rather than a chore, so try to eat with others who live nearby or who are part of a community club if loved ones aren’t around.